Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
 Adds an order with the given order struct.
-`clientOrderId` is user generated and it is returned in all the responses for reference.
-It must be unique per traderaddress. \
-`price` for MARKET orders (type1=0) is overridden to 0 internally.
-Valid price decimals and evm decimals can be obtained by calling `getTradePair(..)` and accessing quoteDisplayDecimals and quoteDecimals respectively.
-Any reference data is also available from the REST API.
-See Trading API \
+`REVERT' vs `REJECT`
+When a transaction is `REVERTED`, neither the order is accepted nor the transaction is committed to the blockchain.
+A record of the failure that can be seen with a blockchain explorer like snowtrace to get some additional information.
+A `REVERT` reverts the entire transaction.
+If multiple orders are submitted together, a single revert caused by any of the orders in the list (first or the last order in the list) will cause them to fail all together.
+Reverted orders will NOT show up in your order history.

+When an order is REJECTED, the order is accepted for processing, an orderId is assigned to it but then gets REJECTED.
+The transaction is also successfully committed to the blockchain.
+An `OrderStatusChanged` event is raised to give the user additional information about the reject condition.
+The order will show up in your order history as `REJECTED`.
+The rejection has no impact on the additional orders submitted along with the rejected order.
+The remaining orders are processed without disruption.\

-`REVERT conditions:`
+`REVERT conditions:` \
 - `P-AFNE-01` or `P-AFNE-02` available funds not enough
 - `T-OOCA-01` only msg.sender can add orders
 - `T-FOKF-01` if type2=FOK and the order can't be fully filled.
 (Use type2=IOC instead for smother list orders)
-- `T-PPAU-01` tradePair.pairPaused (Exchange Level admin function)
+- `T-PPAU-01` tradePair.pairPaused (Exchange Level state set by the admins)
-- `T-AOPA-01` tradePair.addOrderPaused (Exchange Level admin function)
+- `T-AOPA-01` tradePair.addOrderPaused (Exchange Level state set by the admins)

-`REJECT conditions:`
+`REJECT conditions:`\

-For the rest of the order level check failures, the order will be REJECTED, NOT REVERTED by emitting OrderStatusChanged event with "status" = REJECTED and "code" = errorCode.
+For all the order level check failures, the order will be REJECTED by emitting OrderStatusChanged event with `status = REJECTED` and `code = errorCode`.
-The OrderStatusChanged event always will return `id` (orderId) assigned from the blockchain along with your clientorderid when trying to enter a new order regardless of the status of the order.
 - `T-IVOT-01` : invalid order type / order type not enabled
 - `T-TMDQ-01` : too many decimals in the quantity
 - `T-TMDP-01` : too many decimals in the price